What You Need to Know

 7.4 million Afghans are in need of humanitarian assistance due to armed conflict, natural disasters and waves of returnees from Pakistan and Iran.
 The Afghan government currently controls less than 60 percent of the territory leaving civilians directly endangered by intensifying insurgency.
 Armed conflict continue to negatively affect civilians across Afghanistan, leaving civilians killed and injured.
 According to UNAMA between 1 January and 30 June 2017, recorded more than 1600 deaths and 3,500 injuries.Donate Next

-From January to December 2017, over 400,000 people are displaced due to conflict, and 30 provinces out of 34 are affected from internally forced displacements.
-As of December 2017, over 538,000 undocumented Afghans and 58,000 Afghan refugees have returned from Pakistan and Iran, putting pressures on the capacity of international agencies and government to respond.
+Since January, over 83,000 people have been displaced due to conflict, and 29 provinces out of 34 are affected from internally forced displacements.
+More than 20 provinces are affected by drought recently, and some 1.8 million people are expected to become severely food insecure soon.
+As of January, over 254,000 undocumented Afghans have returned from Pakistan and Iran this year putting pressures on the capacity of international agencies and government to respond.
 More than 3 million people require health services and due to conflict there is an increased need for trauma care.
-More healthcare facilities have been forced to close leaving people without any health services.Donate Next
+More Healthcare facilities have been forced to close leaving people without any health services.Donate Next

 Situated in South-Central Asia, Afghanistan is a landlocked, mountainous country.
 Its neighbors include Pakistan, Iran and China.
 Because of its location at the crossroads of Asia, Europe and the Middle East, Afghanistan has long been the theatre of international power struggles.
 Caught in Cold War rivalries, the post-9/11 international intervention and an enduring Taliban insurgency, Afghanistan has now been at war for more than 30 years.Donate